Rishi1008/Demo/README.md

 # Demo
-example of git and github class
+example of git and github class.